Do You Love Me (Now That I Can Dance)

 Do You Love Me (Now That I Can Dance) is the only album issued by The Contours during their recording career at Motown Records.
-Issued on Motown's Gordy subsidiary in October 1962 (see 1962 in music), the album includes the hit title track and the number 21 R&B hit single "Shake Sherry".
-Also including the early singles "Whole Lotta' Woman" and "The Stretch", Do You Love Me is notable as the first LP to be released by Gordy Records.
-The song was also performed in the movies Dirty Dancing, Getting Even With Dad, Teen Wolf Too (by Ragtime), and "Beethoven's 2nd".
-It was performed by Bootsy Collins and the Funk Brothers in the movie Standing in the Shadows of Motown and in 2016 was used in a Pepsi-Cola commercial featuring Janelle Monáe.
-It also appeared in a 2020 Boston Dynamics commercial featuring dancing robots.
+Issued on Motown's Gordy subsidiary in October 1962, the album includes the hit title track and the number 21 R&B hit single "Shake Sherry".
+Also including the early singles "Whole Lotta Woman" and "The Stretch", Do You Love Me is the first LP to be released by Gordy Records.

+The title song was performed in the movies Dirty Dancing, Getting Even With Dad, Teen Wolf Too (by Ragtime), and Beethoven's 2nd.
+It was performed by Bootsy Collins and the Funk Brothers in the movie Standing in the Shadows of Motown.
+In 2016 it was used in a Pepsi-Cola commercial featuring Janelle Monáe, and in 2020 in a Boston Dynamics commercial featuring dancing robots.

 Barni Wright was credited for the cover design.